BillStark001/T2Auth/README.md

 # T2Auth

+## Important Notice

+Since Tokyo Institute of Technology is merged and renamed to Institute of Science Tokyo along with the web system renewed, this project is archived since Sept.
+23, 2024.

+## Introduction

 A Chrome extension to ease the use and improve user experience of the IT facilities in Tokyo Institute of Technology.

 Currently it supports only auto-login and course calendar generation.